Apply

 A final report is due within one year of the completion of the project, or a provisional report is due by March 1 of the year after the project activities.
 Reports must provide

-- A list, with dates and copies of programs or publications, of any performances, presentations, publications that resulted from the project;
+• A list, with dates and copies of programs or publications, of any performances, presentations, and publications that resulted from the project;

-- An evaluation of the extent to which project objectives achieved;
+• An evaluation of the extent to which project objectives are achieved;

 If work remains and a provisional report is submitted, please also indicate the date by which a final report will be submitted.